How our degrees work

 This gives you a chance to complete an in-depth sequence of subjects in mathematics, languages, music, informatics, or global issues, in addition to your main degree studies.
 Concurrent diplomas are a great way to pick up extra skills, or further extend your interest in a particular area.

-After completing your undergraduate degree you can move straight into the workforce – plenty do - or continue on to further study with postgraduate study.
+After completing your undergraduate degree, you can move straight into the workforce - plenty do - or continue on to further study with graduate study.

-The University offers over 270 postgraduate courses (sometimes also called graduate courses - sorry!).
+The University offers over 400 graduate courses (sometimes also called postgraduate courses).
 Professional qualifications such as the Juris Doctor (to prepare for a career in Law) are offered at this graduate level.
 A graduate degree will set you up to become a leader in your field, and open up a wider range of career opportunities and earning potential.

 At Melbourne you can choose from a variety of programs offering intensive, focused experiences that promote deep professional learning.
 You can also develop research skills working alongside international leaders.